Mariners stop 5-game slide with 7-2 win against Red Sox

 For the second straight game, both starters had faced the same team in their previous start.
 Rodriguez earned the win, allowing only two runs in six innings last Sunday in Seattle.

-“It does make it a little bit more challenging for the pitcher in my mind,” Servais said.
+“It does make it a little bit more challenging for the pitcher in my mind,” Servais said before the game.

 Cora said: “You have to make an adjustment just to make an adjustment.”